 Ryan Farrow is a golf course designer based out of Pittsburgh, Pennsylvania.
-He has been a part of the Coore & Crenshaw team since 2015, working on the Sand Valley Resort in Central Wisconsin and Farmington Country Club in Virginia.
+He has been a part of the Coore & Crenshaw team since 2015, working on the Sand Valley Resort in Central Wisconsin and has been helping out the Team of Jim Wagner and Gil Hanse on the remodels of Pinehurst #4 and Merion Golf Club.
 Before working as a golf course shaper with Coore & Crenshaw, Ryan spent 5 years living and working in Asia as a Design Associate for Schmidt-Curley Golf Design.
 During that time, he worked on a wide range of courses, notably the ten course, Mission Hills Haikou Resort, featuring Golf Magazine's #1 Best New International Course (2011) and Golf World Top 100 course, Lava Fields, as well as the Blackstone Course at Mission Hills Haikou, which played host to the World Cup of Golf in 2011.
 In 2014 Ryan completed his first course with Schmidt-Curley as lead designer in the sand dunes of the Gobi Desert, Dalu Dunes.
-The course represented one of China's first, true inland links and was featured on the cover of Golf Course Architecture Magazine in July, 2014.
+The course represented one of China's first, true inland links and was featured on the cover of Golf Course Architecture Magazine in July of 2014.

 Ozark National - Branson, Missouri As a Golf Course Shaper with Coore & Crenshaw Design